-Wondering what NOT to feed your pig?
+Are you wondering what NOT to feed your pig?
 I love my mini pigs and didn’t know any pig feeding tips.
-I tried feeding Mazuri Mini Pig food to our pig Olive.
-The result was dehydrated skin.
+I tried feeding Mazuri Mini Pig food to our pig Olive, but the result was dehydrated skin.
 Here is what I feed my mini pigs now, and it’s working even better.

 I’ve owned my mini pigs for two years now.
 I’m in love.
 I’ve loved pigs since I was a kid.
 I showed pigs in 4-H and always wanted a pet pig.